felixbade/minecraft-server-spawner/README.md

 ## Usage
 - `cp .env.sample .env`
 - Add your DigitalOcean API token to `.env`
+- Add your SSH key fingerpring to `.env`
 - Make a virtualenv if you wish
 - `pip install -r requirements`
 - `python3 get_droplets.py`